israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Comments
+JavaScript has two kinds of comments: single-line comments and multiline comments.

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements